Bill & Ted: Bill & Ted Face the Music (2020)

 Bill and Ted are now middle-aged parents, yet to realize the music that the future Utopian society will follow.
-They are warned by the Great Leader and Rufus's daughter Kelly from the future that they only have a short time in their present to create the great song or reality will collapse.
-Bill and Ted decide to travel to their future to try to find their song, but are hunted by a time-travelling robot.
+They are warned by the Great Leader and Rufus's daughter Kelly from the future that they have only a short time in their present to create the great song or reality will collapse.
+Bill and Ted decide to travel to their future to try to find their song but are hunted by a time-travelling robot.
 Kelly warns their teenage daughters, Billie and Thea, about their plight, and the two go off into the past to help create a band to make the great song for their fathers in time.

-Possible fourth film
+Future

 Shortly before the release of Face the Music, Winter and Reeves discussed the possibility of a fourth Bill & Ted movie, the latter telling Rachel Smith of Entertainment Tonight that it would be "up to the fans".
 When asked in an interview with DiscussingFilm in August 2020 if the characters of Billie and Thea could result in a sequel or spin-off film, writer Ed Solomon stated, "It wasn't when we were first writing it, but as we saw Brigette and Samara inhabit these roles, I thought for sure if there was interest and people wanted to carry this forward, the Bill & Ted spirit, I would absolutely let those characters carry it forward.
 I think we've finished with the Alex and Keanu Bill & Ted story.
 I think it's done, but if people were interested in a Billie & Thea continuation, I think it'd be cool."